 “We are always looking for new ways to innovate and the Cemfree trial is also very exciting with considerable carbon-saving potential.
 Initial results have been very positive, and we will continue to explore its potential as a sustainable alternative to traditional concrete.”

-To learn more about Deeside for Innovation Centre, click here, and to find out more about how National Grid is also developing and deploying a new future solution to replace SF6 with a greener alternative click here.
+Learn more about the Deeside for Innovation Centre and find out more about how National Grid is also developing and deploying a new future solution to replace SF6 with a greener alternative.